Short Course: Using Discrete Choice Experiments in Health Economics

 HERU has been teaching short courses on Discrete Choice Experiments (DCEs) since 2003.
 Researchers in HERU pioneered the application of DCEs in health economics and continue to develop the method.
 We explain more about DCEs in this short video:

-You can read more about our Aberdeen and Canada courses at the sections below, and a Frequently Asked Questions section is available.
+You can read more about our Aberdeen and Canada courses in the sections below, and in the Frequently Asked Questions section.

 Photograph of course participants engaged in group work at the 2022 DCE course in Aberdeen.